- What is gold trading?

 The key factors impacting the price of gold are:

-- New discoveries: the supply of gold is finite, so eventually new gold mining ventures will cease to be profitable.
-However, for the time being, mining still accounts for 75% of all gold supply.
+New discoveries: the supply of gold is finite, so eventually new gold mining ventures will cease to be profitable.
+However, for the time being, mining typically accounts for 75% of all gold supply.
 So, any new discovery of gold will increase the availability of the metal and drive prices for the short-term.
-The other largest source of supply is recycling – largely from jewellery or technology
+The other largest source of supply is recycling – largely from jewellery or technology.

 How to trade gold online